Ensure your website is compliant with our Cookie Consent Management Platform; PrivacyConsent Learn More!

 Monitoring and Regular Review of the Assessment

 Conducting a Data Protection Impact Assessment (DPIA) is not a one-time task but an ongoing process.
-Organizations must regularly monitor and review the assessment to ensure that the implemented measures remain effective and in line with changing circumstances or regulations.
+Organisations must regularly monitor and review the assessment to ensure that the implemented measures remain effective and in line with changing circumstances or regulations.

 Handling Changes and Updates

-As technology evolves and business processes change, organizations must be prepared to handle changes and updates to their data processing activities.
+As technology evolves and business processes change, organisations must be prepared to handle changes and updates to their data processing activities.
 Any significant changes should prompt a reassessment of the DPIA to determine whether the risks associated with the updated processing activities have changed or intensified.

 Find out more.
 Schedule your FREE Consultation now!